highperformancecoder/minsky/Readme.md

 ## Roadmap

-- Finalising the Malthus iteration, due end of August.
-- Starting the Say iteration.
 - Javascript implementation of Minsky in electron.
+Almost complete, small number of tickets left before Graeber equivalent
+- Refactor Civita library into standalone library
+- Refactor Classdesc RESTProcess to generate Typescript API, and refactor Minsky JS frontend to use it
 - Emscripten classdesc descriptor to support Minsky in a browser.